 S2-1/2 credit Final: project Prerequisite: Production Sysyems In this course students will explore the application of tools and materials to design and produce wood-framed, residential structures.
-Students learn to work with blue-prints as well as estimating materials needed to build a typical house.
+Students learn to work with blueprints as well as estimating materials needed to build a typical house.
 Students explore career opportunities in the construction industry.
 Students may build a full-scale, partial section of a house containing a floor, walls, roofing, ceiling, wiring, insulation and plumbing.
 They will also produce a scale model, wood-framed house.
-Grades 9-12 model to realistic views.
-The students will 3D model all the architectural elements from a design and bring a modern house to life with real world lighting materials and render the final result.
-The class includes exploration of the history of architecture and great architects, and will build a scale model of a design.
-Grades 10-12 architects, and will build a scale model of a design.
-Grades 10-12
+Grades 9-12